JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"The revised tenure mix new option was chosen as it minimises the loss of affordable housing and will help develop a mixed and sustainable community.
 It will also ensure that the rehousing needs of existing tenants are met."

-@.
-The AAAP also says that the new development will provide a minimum of 23% houses with gardens (find the extract).

-What percentage of new homes are houses and what percentage have gardens?

 ## Breach of minimum space standards
 @.
 Paragraph 124 of the planning committee report for the Outline Scheme acknowledges that _"Since the AAAP was adopted, space standards have increased with the introduction of minimum dwellings sizes in the  London Plan (2011) and the adoption of the Southwark Plan Residential Design SPD (2011).
 The result is that the minimum space standards in the AAAP have been superseded by larger space standards in these more recent documents."_

 @.
-The London Plan's minimum space requirements are as follows:
+The London Plan's and the New Southwark Plan's minimum space requirements are identical and are as follows:

 ![](/img/londonplanminspace.png)